Stylianos Argyropoulos

-Stylianos "Stelios" Argyropoulos-Kanakakis (born 2 August 1996) is a Greek water polo player, who is a member of Greece men's national water polo team.
+Stylianos "Stelios" Argyropoulos Kanakakis (born 2 August 1996) is a Greek water polo player, who is a member of Greece men's national water polo team.
 He is part of Greece national team that competes at the 2017 World Aquatics Championships in Budapest.
-He started his career in Ethnikos, a club with great tradition in water polo.
+He started his career in Ethnikos.
 He was named best rookie of the Greek championship in 2015 and 2016.
-He then played for Greek powerhouse Olympiacos, with whom he won the 2017–18 LEN Champions League, 2 Greek Championships and 1 Greek Cup.
-He is currently a player of VK Jug.
+He then played for Greek powerhouse Olympiacos, with whom he won the 2017–18 LEN Champions League, two Greek Championships and one Greek Cup.
+He currently plays with Ferencvárosi TC (FTC-Telekom Waterpolo).